Skip to main content

 Wireless > Monitor > Splash logins page:

-For comprehensive API documentation, steps to configure the Entra ID with Splash Page and sample source code, please visit our Developer Hub
+For comprehensive API documentation, steps to configure the Entra ID with Splash Page and sample source code, refer to Developer Hub for more information.

 • Was this article helpful?